twynne20/AssemblyLangMeUp/README.md

 # AssemblyLangMeUp
-Well here we go, nothing like debugging.
+Well here we go, nothing like debugging and playing around.